Explore Our Rehabs and Treatment Options in California

 However, like many other states in the U.S, drug abuse and addiction remains to be a growing problem in the Golden State.
 According to the United Health Foundation, California’s drug mortality rate grew from 11.4 to 11.8 people per 100,000 of the California population from the years 2016 through 2017.
 While these figures are relatively low compared to the drug mortality rates of other states, they are still a source of concern: taking the massive population to account, California is the state with the most drug overdose deaths each year.
 With these problems continuing to grow, many people that struggle with addiction wonder why they feel alone and what can be done to help them.
 This is where we come in.
-We own and partner with several rehab centers in California for the purpose of helping those that are struggling with addiction in the hopes that we can help guide their path toward recovery.
+We own and partner with several Orange County Rehab for the purpose of helping those that are struggling with addiction in the hopes that we can help guide their path toward recovery.

 You Are Not Alone in Your Addiction

 Substance abuse in itself in California remains a major issue: according to a survey conducted in 2010-2011, 10.47% of the state population had used drugs or illicit substances.
 This percentage is significantly higher than the national average of 8.82%.
 Furthermore, California’s issues with drug abuse has continued to climb over the years: the Center for Disease Control estimates that between the years 1999 through 2015, drug abuse had climbed 30%.